How Many Laser Jammers Do I Need?

 That’s a great question, one that we answer many times a day here at K40.
 You see, there isn’t a “one size fits all” solution to laser jamming.
 This is why K40 offers Laser Defuser™ products a-la-carte so that you and your installing retailer can customize the perfect laser jamming speeding ticket protection for your vehicle.

 What kind of car do you drive?
 Is it a black Corvette or a pearl white Cadillac Escalade?
-Both of these vehicles require vastly different protection from police laser gun targeting.
+These vehicles require vastly different protection from police laser gun targeting due to color and size.
 It’s all about reflectivity: a beam of light hitting a flat reflective surface on your vehicle and bouncing back to the officer’s gun at the speed of light, allowing him/her to obtain your speed.

-In order to understand how many laser jammers are right for your vehicle, let’s take a look at how police laser targets your vehicle in the real world,and how laser jammers can buy you precious time to slow down and avoid a speeding ticket.
+To understand how many laser jammers are right for your vehicle, let’s look at how police laser targets your vehicle in the real world and how laser jammers can buy you precious time to slow down and avoid a speeding ticket.

 How do police laser guns work?

-- A police laser is a concentrated beam of Infrared (IR) Laser Light that can instantly (speed of light) receive the speed of any moving object.
+- A police laser is a concentrated beam of Infrared (IR) Laser Light that can instantly (speed of light) receive any moving object’s speed.

 - Police officers must be STATIONARY/PARKED to shoot laser.

 - Laser guns target at very short distances, typically 1000 feet or less.